codr7/liblgpp/blog.md

   assert(&vm.eval(0, s) == &stop);
   // Check the push result
   assert(s.size() == 1);
+  assert(s.back() == v);
   return 0;
 }
 ```

-Distilling the fundamental VM building blocks in library form makes it possible to reduce the needed effort to the point where more problems start to look like custom languages, and where you can afford to try out new ideas and throw some away.
+Distilling the fundamental VM building blocks in library form makes it possible to reduce needed effort to the point where more problems start to look like custom languages, and where it's affordable to try out new ideas and throw some away.

-The VM supports two types of values, threads and integers; and the minimal set of operations needed to write simple algorithms using these features; but is easy to extend with additional types and operations.
+The VM supports two types of values, threads and integers; and the minimal set of operations needed to write simple algorithms using these features; but is trivial to extend with additional types and operations.

 Modern C++ is a fairly complex language, but it's unique in how it allows dialling in just the right balance between abstraction, performance and safety.
 I've tried my best to keep the code as simple as straight forward as modern C++ allows, using the standard library where appropriate without getting tangled up in needless abstraction.